dfinity/examples/rust/basic_ethereum/README.md

 ```

 This will return an Ethereum address such as `("0x378a452B20d1f06008C06c581b1656BdC5313c0C")` that is unique to your
 principal.
 Your address will be different.
-You can view such address on any Ethereum block explorer such as Etherscan.
+You can view such addresses on any Ethereum block explorer such as [Etherscan](https://etherscan.io/).

-If you want to send some ETH to someone else, you can also use the above method to enquiry about their Ethereum address
+If you want to send some ETH to someone else, you can also use the above method to enquire about their Ethereum address
-given their IC principal
+given their IC principal:

 ```shell
 dfx canister --network ic call basic_ethereum ethereum_address '(opt principal "hkroy-sm7vs-yyjs7-ekppe-qqnwx-hm4zf-n7ybs-titsi-k6e3k-ucuiu-uqe")'